FF18/Ivan_Petrychenko-JS_practice-youtube/README.md

 # Ivan_Petrychenko-JS_practice-youtube
-My training JavaScript of courses from YouTube
+My training JavaScript of courses from YouTube for beginners on russian.